nextgis/nextgisweb/doc/internal/jsrealm.rst

 3. There is a modular Webpack config on top of that.
 Some Node packages can have their modules, but most of them use the ``main`` Webpack module.

-4. Modules that are part of the ``main`` Webpack module should use modern ESM module syntax.
-Webpack compiles them into ES5 compatible modules using the Babel compiler.

-5. Each Node package can provide one or more entrypoint for the "main" Webpack module.
-These entrypoints are compiled to AMD modules and can be loaded by Dojo AMD loader on the client-side.

 On the NextGIS Web side, the ``jsrealm`` component manages this enviroment and provides some tools to work with it.